Wooden spoon (award): Canadian Premier League

 The Canadian Premier League has an unofficial trophy, awarded to the team that finishes with the fewest points at the end of the regular season.
 The most recent recipient are Vancouver FC as of the 2025 season.

 Oxford and Cambridge rowing

 In the Cambridge and Oxford bumps races, a crew who get bumped each day (thus moving down four places) are awarded spoons.
-This is probably related to the use of wooden spoons as a booby prize in the University of Cambridge Mathematical Tripos.
+This is probably related to the use of wooden spoons as a booby prize in the University of Cambridge Mathematical Tripos, and also contrasts with the blades received by crews that bump their opponents each day (moving up four places).

 Tennis

 A wooden spoon, also known as the "anti-slam", is sometimes spoken about in tennis.
 It is described as the worst possible outcome in a tournament, won by the player who is defeated in the first round by a player who is defeated in the second round, by a player who is defeated in the third round and so forth, until the final of the tournament.

 Greg Rusedski (1994 and 1995 US Open, 2006 Wimbledon Championships), Nicolás Lapentti (1996 French Open, 1997 and 2009 Wimbledon Championships) and Julien Benneteau (2014 and 2016 US Open, 2016 French Open) have claimed three wooden spoons throughout their career.